Skip to main content

 86.

-Earth completes one rotation around the Sun approximately every 365.25 days.
+The Earth completes one revolution around the Sun approximately every 365.25 days.
 We will assume the orbit is a circle, and that the Earth is 92.9 million miles from the Sun.

 (a)